-For the three months ended December 31, 2023, the Company's loan portfolio, net of sales, grew by \$82.6 million to \$2.0 billion.
-At December 31, 2023, the residential loan portfolio amounted to \$714.8 million, or 36.5% of total loans.
-Commercial real estate loans, including multi-family loans and construction and land development loans, continue to make up a greater proportion of our loan portfolio and totaled \$1.1 billion or 57.9% of total loans at December 31, 2023.
-Commercial loans, including PPP loans, totaled \$107.9 million or 5.5% of total loans.
+For the three months ended March 31, 2024, the Company's loan portfolio, net of sales, grew by \$48.3 million to \$2.0 billion.
+At March 31, 2024, the residential loan portfolio amounted to \$756.9 million, or 37.7% of total loans.
+Commercial real estate loans, including multi-family loans and construction and land development loans, total \$1.1 billion or 56.1% of total loans at March 31, 2024.
+Commercial and industrial loans, including PPP loans, totaled \$123.4 million or 66.2% of total loans.
+The Company's commercial real estate concentration ratio continued its steady decline, decreasing to 416% of capital at March 31, 2024 from 432% of capital at December 31, 2023, with loans secured by office space totaling 2.3% of the loan portfolio and \$46.0 million.
+This portfolio included less than \$400 thousand of exposure in Manhattan office space.
+A significant portion of the Bank's commercial real estate portfolio consists of loans secured by Multi-Family and CRE-Investor owned real estate that are predominantly subject to fixed interest rates for an initial period of 5 years.
+The Bank's exposure to Land/Construction loans is minor at \$10 million, all at floating interest rates, and CRE-owner occupied loans have a sizable mix of floating rates.

-Total deposits were \$1.9 billion at December 31, 2023, versus \$1.7 billion at September 30, 2023, for an increase of \$169.5 million or 9.8%.
-This deposit growth has enabled us to lessen our reliance on higher cost wholesale borrowings while also lowering our loan to deposit ratio from 108% at September 30, 2023 to 103% at December 31, 2023.
-Core deposit balances, which consist of demand, NOW, savings and money market deposits, represented 72.6% and 69.4% of total deposits at December 31, 2023 and September 30, 2023, respectively.
-At those dates, demand deposit balances represented 10.9% and 10.7% of total deposits.
+Total deposits were \$1.9 billion at March 31, 2024, versus \$1.9 billion at December 31, 2023, reflecting an increase of \$12.7 million or 0.7%.
+Our loan to deposit ratio was 105% at March 31, 2024 and 103% at December 31, 2023.
+Core deposit balances, which consist of demand, NOW, savings and money market deposits, represented 75.8% and 72.6% of total deposits at March 31, 2024 and December 31, 2023, respectively.
+At those dates, demand deposit balances represented 10.6% and 10.9% of total deposits.
+Although core deposits grew to \$1.5 billion as of March 31, 2024 from \$1.4 billion as of December 31, 2023, demand deposit balances decreased from \$207.8 million to \$202.9 million during the same period.
+This decrease was confined to deposits made by residential loan borrowers in anticipation of residential loan closings.
+These funds comprise the equity residential borrowers are required to contribute to residential loan closings and the volume of these deposits rises and falls in proportion to the volume of anticipated residential loan closings.
+As the pace of residential lending increases, the volume of demand deposits will increase accordingly.
+Demand deposits, net of balances related to residential loan closings, grew to \$180.4 million as of March 31, 2024 from \$166.4 million as of December 31, 2023, an increase of 8.5%.
 The Company's municipal deposit program is built on long-standing relationships developed in the local marketplace.
 This core deposit business will continue to provide a stable source of funding for the Company's lending products at costs lower than both consumer deposits and market-based borrowings.
 The Company continues to broaden its municipal deposit base and currently services 37 customer relationships.
-At December 31, 2023, total municipal deposits were \$528.1 million, representing 27.7% of total deposits, compared to \$313.2 million at September 30, 2023, representing 18.1% of total deposits.
-Total municipal deposits increased by \$214.9 million or 68.6% from September 30, 2023 pirmarily due to seasonal deposits.
-The weighted average rate on the municipal deposit portfolio was 4.62% at December 31, 2023.
+At March 31, 2024, total municipal deposits were \$576.3 million, representing 30.1% of total deposits, compared to \$528.1 million at December 31, 2023, representing 27.7% of total deposits.
+Total municipal deposits increased by \$48.3 million or 9.1% from December 31, 2023 pirmarily due to seasonal variations.
+The weighted average rate on the municipal deposit portfolio was 4.65% at March 31, 2024